Ashab111/pafka/README.md

 - Currently, only the log files are stored in PMem, while the indexes are still kept as normal files, as we do not see much performance gain if we move the indexes to PMem.
-- This current released version (`v0.1.x`) uses PMem as the only storage devices, which may limit the use for some scenarios that require a large capacity to for log storage.
-The next releases (`v0.2.0`) will address this issue by introducing a tiered storage strategy.
+- The current released version (`v0.1.x`) uses PMem as the only storage device, which may limit the use for some scenarios that require a large capacity for log storage.
+The next release (`v0.2.0`) will address this issue by introducing a tiered storage strategy.

 ## Roadmap